15 dogs with beards that will brighten your day

 Originally from the Himalayas in Tibet, the Lhasa Apso sports a long coat, which keeps them nice and warm when they’re up against the harsh weather conditions that can be found there.

 Affectionate towards their owners and wider family, they have been described as behaving somewhat aloof around strangers at times, which could be eased with the appropriate behavioural training.
-Similar to Bearded Collies, this breed can be fairly high maintenance, especially if their coat is kept long and flowy.
+Similar to bearded collies, these dogs can be a fairly high-maintenance breed, especially if their coat is kept long and flowy.

 6. German Wirehaired Pointer